How to Handle a Temper Tantrum

 - Put away off-limit temptations (for example, don't leave candy bars lying on the kitchen counter close to dinnertime) so they don't lead to battles.

 - Give your toddler a little bit of control.
-Let your child choose which book to bring in the car or whether she wants grilled cheese or PB&J for lunch.
+Let your child choose which book to bring in the car or whether she wants grilled cheese or peanut butter and jelly for lunch.
 These little choices won't make much of a difference to you, but they'll make your child feel as though she has at least some control over her own life.